n-roz/Code-Refactor/README.md

 WHEN I view the heading attributes
 THEN I find that they fall in sequential order
 WHEN I view the title element
-THEN I find a concise, descriptive title
+THEN I find a concise, descriptive title.

 ## Mock Up